elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs_Questions_Only.md

  * De-normalize for fast queries

-     - Don’t worry about storage... storage is cheap!
+     - Don't worry about storage... storage is cheap!

  * Q: Is Netflix a **read-heavy** or **write-heavy** application?

      - Hint: In prime time (8-11pm) **36%** Internet traffic in US is consumed by Netflix streaming!

-     - Probably **write-heavy** (all the devices sending ‘position’ data as movie is being watched)
+     - Probably **write-heavy** (all the devices sending 'position' data as movie is being watched)

      - Netflix is not serving actual movie content from `C*``C*` is not built for large files